 - Bank Rejections

 Although this problem is much more common when making a deposit, a bank may reject an incoming withdraw request.
 This problem is typically due to the size of a deposit.
-Canadian banks and credit cards do not always accept larger deposits ($1000 or more) from an offshore online sportsbook.
+Canadian banks and credit cards do not always accept larger deposits ($1000 or more) from an online sportsbook.
 The money should return to your account shortly after rejection.
 This issue is decreasing (as most online sportsbook cap withdrawals at $1000) but can occur from time to time.

 - Too Much Activity

 If you make too many requests to withdraw money from your account, you could run into some problems.
 As processing withdrawals are costly, some online sportsbook will stop their users from making too many requests within a small period.
-Also, making too many offshore banking transactions can flag an individual’s account.
+Also, making too many banking transactions can flag an individual’s account.
 This means the bank could forward your information to the CRA if they are suspicious of your activity.
 Limit yourself to two or three transactions per month to remain in good standings with the online sportsbook and your bank.

 - Account Deemed Invalid or Fraudulent